SEMTL/semtl.github.io/_posts/2025-06-19-Polytechnique.md

   * If you are registered for SEMLA, then lunch is provided.
   * Otherwise, **please bring a lunch, or there is a (good) cafeteria available**

+* Starting at 13:30 - Tutorials
+  * SEMTL attendees are warmly invited to attend the hands-on tutorials taking place at SEMLA
+  * Please see [https://semla.polymtl.ca/tutorials/](https://semla.polymtl.ca/tutorials/) for the details
+    * **Hands-on Tutorial on Quantum Software Engineering and Research**
+    * **From Metrics to Misbehavior: Hands-on with Dynamic Evaluation of LLM Code Generation**
+    * **Search-Based Test Generation for Autonomous Systems: From Fuzzing to Surrogate-Guided Optimization**
+    * **What is a “Digital Twin” and How Do I Build One?**

 ### Localisation

 Easily accessible from the _University de Montréal_ station on the blue metro line.